-- reviewing financial statement disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management, Internal Audit, Compliance and inhouse Legal Counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and - reading minutes of meetings of those charged with governance, reviewing Internal Audit reports and reviewing correspondence with HMRC, the PRA and the FCA.
+- Reviewing financial statement disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements. - Performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud. - Enquiring of management, Internal Audit, Compliance and in-house Legal Counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations. - Reading minutes of meetings of those charged with governance, reviewing Internal Audit reports and reviewing correspondence with HMRC, the PRA and the FCA.

-Report on other legal and regulatory requirements
+Report on other legal and regulatory requirements Opinions on other matters prescribed by the Companies Act 2006

-Opinions on other matters prescribed by the Companies Act 2006 In our opinion, based on the work undertaken in the course of the audit:
+In our opinion, based on the work undertaken in the course of the audit:

-- the information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic report and the directors' report have been prepared in accordance with applicable legal requirements.
+- The information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements. - The strategic report and the directors' report have been prepared in accordance with applicable legal requirements.